 - 24 October 1940: The General Staff of the War Department asked the Army Air Corps to submit a plan for the establishment and training of a black pursuit squadron.
 [Robert J. Jakeman, The Divided Skies (Tuscaloosa, AL: University of Alabama Press, 1992), p.
 197.) - 20 November 1940: Yancey Williams, a Howard University student who completed civilian pilot training, applied to enter the Army Air Corps as an aviation cadet.
 Three days later he received a response that the War Department was holding his application because "appropriate Air Corps units are not available at this time, at which colored applicants can be given flying cadet training."
 [Robert J. Jakeman, The Divided Skies (Tuscaloosa, AL: University of Alabama Press, 1992), pp. 204-205) - 6 December 1940: General Walter R. Weaver of the Southeast Air Corps Training Center at Maxwell Field, Alabama, submitted to General Henry H. Arnold, commander of the Army Air Corps, a plan prepared by Major L. S. Smith for a black pursuit squadron to be based and trained at Tuskegee, Alabama.
 [Robert J. Jakeman, The Divided Skies (Tuscaloosa, AL: University of Alabama Press, 1992), p.
 206] - 10 December 1940: The Air Staff of the U.S. Army adopted the 6 December 1940 Maxwell plan, and added that technical training for support personnel of the black pursuit squadron should be accomplished at Chanute Field, Illinois.
 [Robert J. Jakeman, The Divided Skies (Tuscaloosa, AL: University of Alabama Press, 1992), p.
-211] - 20 December 1940: The War Department issued Army Regulation 210-10 that required post commanders to insure that all officers at an installation be allowed full membership in the officers' club, mess, or other social organization. - 16 January 1941: The War Department announced that a "Negro pursuit squadron" would be established within the Army Air Corps, the support personnel to be trained initially at Chanute Field, Illinois, and the pilots to be trained at Tuskegee, Alabama.
+211] - 20 December 1940: The War Department issued Army Regulation 210-10 that required post commanders to insure that all officers at an installation be allowed full membership in the officers' club, mess, or other social organization. - 15 January 1941: A. Philip Randolph, president of the Brotherhood of Sleeping Car Porters, an influential black railroad union, called for 10,000 blacks to march on Washington, D.C. to demand an end to segregation in the armed forces and an end to racial discrimination in hiring for defense industries under contract with the federal government.
+Reporting Civil Rights (New York: The Library of America, 2003), p.
+897. - 16 January 1941: The War Department announced that a "Negro pursuit squadron" would be established within the Army Air Corps, the support personnel to be trained initially at Chanute Field, Illinois, and the pilots to be trained at Tuskegee, Alabama.
 [Robert J. Jakeman, The Divided Skies (Tuscaloosa, AL: University of Alabama Press, 1992), p.
 221, 228, 240. - 17 January 1941: Yancey Williams, a civilian pilot who was a senior at Howard University, filed suit in Washington, DC to compel the War Department to consider his application for enlistment as a flying cadet in the Army Air Corps.
 He had applied in November 1940, but had been told his application was being held because no suitable units for "colored applicants" were available yet to train him.
 (The Crisis, vol. 48, no. 3 [March 1941), pp. 87-88).
-The National Association for the Advancement of Colored People
+The National Association for the Advancement of Colored People (NAACP) legal department prepared to support the Yancey Williams lawsuit.
+(J. Todd Moye, Freedom Flyers [Oxford University Press, 2010], pp. 37-38.